Haifa3D/hand-scan/README.md

 Press the HELP button (or the F1 key) for reading the instruction of using the control panel.
+You can also read additional information about each of the algorithm parameters by pressing the **information** tab in the corresponding tab.

 Our suggestion is that you'll run each step of the algorithm one after another, and before proceeding to the next step check the mid-results to see if they are good -